pelias-deprecated/kubernetes/elasticsearch/README.md

 ### Create Elasticsearch cluster with terraform

+IMPORTANT:
+Terraform looks up for the resources by tag names, so you have to tag your AMI and Subnet with the corresponding values specified in `variables.tf`:

+`ami` should be tagged as `env` with the value of `production`

+`subnet` resource name needs to be `Elasticsearch`

+Make sure to tag these resources before you run terraform.

 All that should be needed to create everything required for elasticsearch is to run the following: